 No investment is risk free and certain risks cannot be avoided.
-However, investors often can protect themselves against unnecessary risks by learning about investments and investing, taking steps to detect and avoid investment "scams" or "swindles".
+However, investors often can protect themselves against unnecessary risks by learning about investments and investing.

 Scams are sold in many ways.
 The methods and promotions listed below represent some fof the most risky investment ventures; moreover, they are often illegal.

 - Coins and Precious Metals Schemes

 These common unreliable operations display impressive sounding addresses and use high pressure salespeople to make thousands of unsolicited telephone calls to potential investors.
 The term "boiler room" refers to the "heat" and high pressure generated by the callers, as they try to convince investors to send in their money.
 In most cases, either the company or the product does not exist, or does not operate as represented.
 If you receive an unsolicited call offering a deal that sounds too good to be true, be careful.
 It probably is not true, and you are probably talking to a con artist.

 In a Ponzi scheme, con artists offer high rates of return on various impressive sounding investments.
 However, instead of using the funds for investments, a portion of the original money is paid back to investors as their return.
 Satisfied investors report these high returns to their friends, who in turn invest.
 In reality, there is no underlying business; the early investors are simply being paid with funds received from later investors.
 When the scheme collapses, as it always does, current investors lose their money and the promoters often walk away rich.